Raising finance

 Prepare a business plan.
 Most organisations will need to see evidence of advance planning and financial projections before committing any money to the project.

-Take care to ensure that you can realistically make any repayments on any loans or grants.
+Take care to make sure you can realistically make any repayments on any loans or grants.

-Seek assistance from a business mentor/advisor when identifying pockets of available funding.
+Seek assistance from a business mentor/adviser when identifying pockets of available funding.

 rating button